PA3MA3AH/better-saves/README.md

 ---

+## If automatic install doesn't work:

+1. Download BetterSaves.js file
+2. Place BetterSaves.js to /The Coffin of Andy and Leyley/www/js/plugins
+3. Start game at Steam

+---

 ## Found a bug?

 In the load menu, select a save → **"Report bug"** — the info will be copied to clipboard.